Modeling Instruction in Chemistry I

-Summary: This STEM workshop course focuses on how to address core concepts (first semester +) in high school and post-secondary introductory chemistry from a model-centered perspective.
-A follow-up workshop that ASU offers in alternating summers (for two weeks) addresses 2nd semester and advanced chemistry concepts.
+Description: This workshop addresses core concepts (first semester +) in chemistry from a model-centered perspective.
+A second workshop in alternating summers addresses 2nd semester and advanced chemistry.

 Course objectives: The emphasis is on plans and techniques for helping students to learn concepts in chemistry from the perspective of systematically developed particle models for matter.
 Instructional strategies include a coherent approach to the role of energy in physical and chemical change.

 Course plan: Participants are introduced to principles of Modeling Instruction, and then learn how organizing a chemistry course around a series of particle models of increasing complexity can make the experience more coherent to students.
 They are given tested instructional materials for the nine units that we consider the core of a 1st year chemistry course, and they work through activities alternately in roles of student or teacher.
 They practice Socratic questioning techniques needed to promote meaningful classroom discourse.